-First Death In Hong Kong From Coronavirus
+Hong Kong Reports Its 1st Coronavirus Death

 Hong Kong confirmed its first death from the novel coronavirus on Tuesday as health workers in the territory were on their second day of a walkout aimed at forcing closure of the border with mainland China — the epicenter of the epidemic.

-A 39-year-old man who had visited Wuhan, China, where the virus first appeared, died at Hong Kong's Princess Margaret Hospital Tuesday morning, the hospital confirmed.
+A 39-year-old man who had visited Wuhan, China, where the virus first appeared, died at Hong Kong's Princess Margaret Hospital on Tuesday morning, the hospital confirmed.

 The man, who had been to Wuhan on Jan.
 21 and returned to Hong Kong aboard a high-speed train on Jan.
 31, had unspecified underlying health issues, according to the Centre for Health Protection.